rwieruch/blog_robinwieruch_content/pages/work-with-me/index.md

 Hello, my name is Robin Wieruch and I am a german/english speaking JavaScript enthusiast.
 In 2017 I quit my job at a Berlin tech startup.
 I made the decision to move on after being a software engineer for 2,5 years at this great company.
 It was a tough decision to make, because the company had a huge impact on me from a personal and professional perspective.
 It is always difficult to move on.
 But then again, I didn't want to get too comfortable.

 The next natural step for me was being self-employed.
-Over the last years, I've put a lot of effort into my website and I started teaching people about full-stack software engineering and web development with JavaScript.
+Over the last years, I've put a lot of effort into my website and I started teaching thousands of people about full-stack software engineering and web development with JavaScript.
 I want to be bold and try to make this next step to have more time for the things that I truly value.
 I would separate these into four cornerstones: teaching, working, making, and volunteering.

 # Teaching